Playboy Club: History

 On October 6, 2006, Playboy opened a new Playboy Club in Las Vegas, Nevada.
 The new club at The Palms, with its prominent neon bunny head, had casinos, bars, and a restroom with pictures of Playmates on the walls.
 The club closed in June 2012.

 Australian women were invited to Sydney to audition for the iconic Playboy Bunny role and for positions as singers and dancers at the Playboy Club.
 A minimum of five women were chosen to travel to Macao for a six-month contract as a Playboy Bunny.
 The Macao Playboy Club opened on November 24, 2010.

 In October 2010, it was announced that a new Playboy Club in London was to be opened on the site of the old Rendezvous Mayfair Casino 14 Old Park Lane.
 It was opened on June 4, 2011.
 The 17,000 sq ft property, spread over two floors, was designed by London-based architects Jestico + Whiles.
 The club features a casino, cigar terrace, gentleman's tonic, sports bar ("The Player's Lounge"), night club ("The Tale Bar"), cocktail bar under the direction of Salvatore Calabrase, and a fine dining restaurant under the reins of Iron Chef Judy Joo.
 Along the stair-walls, a row of lenticular portraits are hung winking and smiling at guests as they walk by.

 In November 2012, spokesman Sanjay Gupta announced that PB Lifestyle, the company in India with rights to the brand, would be opening its first club in India at Candolim, Goa in December 2012.
 It was planned as a 22000 sqft beach location.
 In April 2013, Goa Chief Minister Manohar Parrikar refused the application on "technical grounds".
 Parrikar said only individuals, not corporations, were eligible to operate a beach shack style club.
 The law did not preclude opening a night club.
 After the Goa club, PB Lifestyle planned to open clubs in Hyderabad and Mumbai.
 India's obscenity laws ban material deemed "lascivious or appealing to prurient interests".
 Adult magazines such as Playboy are banned in India.
 Designer Mohini Tadikonda has altered the original Playboy Bunnies uniform to satisfy India's obscenity laws.
-In 2nd half of 20th century, Spain, a local Hostess Bar businessman in the Valencia community registered the name: 'Club Playboy' and the rabbit icon.
-Several of this kind exist under the name.

 On September 12, 2018, a Playboy Club was opened in New York City at 512 West 42nd Street in Midtown Manhattan.
 Many questioned the wisdom of opening a Playboy Club in the #MeToo era.
 On November 14, 2019, after just over one year in operation, the owners of the new Playboy Club in New York City announced the club had permanently closed and the space would be re-branded as a steak house and other entertainment venue.
 On August 15, 2025, Playboy announced it was opening a new club while relocating their headquarters in Miami Beach, Florida.

+The original New York City Playboy Club closed its doors in 1986 but was not repurposed until 2024, when the building was bought for $26.7 million in a foreclosure auction.